gettypubs/keepitmoving/content/theoretical-issues/15-Brobbel_Rees.md

 [^2]: *Homage to New York* was a self-destroying kinetic sculpture, created by Jean Tinguely with assistance from Billy Klüver and Robert Rauschenberg.
 On March 17, 1960, in a public presentation at the Sculpture Garden of New York’s Museum of Modern Art, the work performed for twenty-seven minutes before the fire department intervened.

 [^3]: The symposium would place Lye’s largest work to date, *Swing Wand*, alongside works by eleven other artists in the city’s High Park.
 The 27 m work failed to meet with Lye’s satisfaction because the fabricators ignored his directions, introducing tapering to his wand despite his instructions to do otherwise.
-Lye noted, “I don't want it \[the wand\] to go up unless it is to my specifications. . . .
-The aesthetic value was destroyed.
+Lye noted, “I don't want it \[the wand\] to go up unless it is to my specifications.… The aesthetic value was destroyed.
 It is now a work of engineering and not a work of art.”
 The work was ultimately deinstalled under unclear circumstances.
 See {{<q-cite "Webb 1996" "">}}.

 [^4]: Constitution of Len Lye Foundation 1980.